mhBrice/thesis/article3/article3.md

 range limit [@barras_supply_1998; @goldblum_age_2002]; it could also contribute to explaining the distribution of the other three species.
 Our results suggest that temperate species could be starting to expand their ranges from existing isolated populations on hilltops to nearby habitats downslope.
+Such marginal populations at northern range limits (i.e. cryptic refugia) likely played a key role in postglacial tree migration [@mclachlan_molecular_2005], and thus their contribution to forthcoming range shifts will have to be carefully examined in  future studies.

 ## Drivers of sapling recruitment

 Our hurdle model first highlighted that the presence of recruits in a site and their abundance are two distinct processes that are controlled by different environmental factors.
-Moreover, the high of explanatory power of the zero part relative to the count part of the model suggests that the occurrence of a recruitment event is strongly controlled by the biotic and abiotic drivers whereas their abundance is more random.
+Moreover, the high explanatory power of the zero part relative to the count part of the model suggests that the occurrence of a recruitment event is strongly controlled by the biotic and abiotic drivers whereas their abundance was poorly related to our set of environmental variables.
+This may indicate that sapling abundance is controlled by other fine scale processes that could not be include in this study, such as soil nutrient availability or soil microorganisms [@carteron_soil_2020; @st_clair_key_2008].

 ### Biotic conditions